Biddytodiworl/Worder/README.md

 Worder stores a large database of words on disk.
 More can be added if desired.
 The program linearly selects a word from disk and poses it to the user.
-It then moves on to the next word, giving 300 points on a correct answer and none if the answer is incorrect.
+It then continues to the next word, awarding 300 points for every correct answer.

-## Building
+## Build Instructions

-### Windows

-To install Worder on Windows, you must first install [Cmake](https://cmake.org) and a form of the GCC C Compiler, such as [MinGW](http://mingw.org).
-Follow the instructions in the Makefile to build the application.

-This is as much information as you need.
-I just wanted to start you off with the software.
-Sooner or later, you will read the source code.
-Enjoy the application!
+To build this project, you must have CMake and a C compiler installed.
+If you don't have CMake get it [here](https://cmake.org/download/).
+If you need a C compiler, get MinGW for Windows or GCC for Linux.

+The basic commands to build and install Worder are:

+	$ mkdir build
+	$ cd build
+	$ cmake

+If you prefer to use CMake GUI, that's fine.
+Configure the project as necessary and generate a Makefile for your platform.
+After receiving the Makefile, simply type:

+	make

+Or:

+	mingw32-make

+If all goes well, you should have an executable in the build folder.